 The Minnesota State Fair only occurs once a year at the fairgrounds in St. Paul.
 “The Great Minnesota Get Together” occurs from the end of August through Labor Day.
 Prior to the kickoff of the fair each year, they publish the new food items and more importantly the new beers.
 Many local Minnesota breweries plan all year to release state fair exclusive beers.
-Coming in second place as the largest state fair in the United States, this is definitely an event to travel for.
+Coming in second place as the largest state fair in the United States is an event to travel for.
 (Texas is the largest in the USA, go figure!)
-Throughout the year, there are other events at the fair grounds.
+Throughout the year, there are other events at the fairgrounds.

 What to do in the Twin Cities: suburbs

-The state of Minnesota is home to the largest mall in the Unites States.
-Mall of America opened in 1992, which has over 400 stores and attracts nearly 40 million people each year.
-Located close to the Minneapolis/St. Paul airport in Bloomington, Mall of America is a place where you could spend many days.
+The state of Minnesota is home to the largest mall in the United States.
+Mall of America opened in 1992, with over 400 stores and attracting nearly 40 million people yearly.
+Located close to the Minneapolis/St. Paul Airport in Bloomington, Mall of America is a place where you could spend many days.
 The Mall of America now has hotels attached to the mall, many restaurants, a theme park, an aquarium and of course sooooo many stores and shopping.
 You can even get here using public transit from the Minneapolis St. Paul airport.
 One of my favorite times to go to the Mall of america is during the holidays.
 The decor puts you in the holiday spirit!

 Located south west of Minneapolis, this is one of the biggest lakes near the metro area of the Twin Cities.
 There are many options to rent pontoons or boats to enjoy the lake as well as restaurants that are accessible via the water.
 A few of the most popular bars and restaurants from Lake Minnetonka include Lord Fletchers & Maynards.
 Lake Minnetonka is a popular spot to be most weekends and especially holidays such as the Fourth of July when many Minnesotans are living that lake life.